notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 To unregister an extension, click it in the right column, and use the left arrow `←` to remove it from the Registered Extensions column.

+For this section to work, please run Notepad++ in Administrator mode, since it is modifying the registry.

 ### Language

 This affects the display of the main Language menu, and also affects the per-language tab settings.